The 19th century

 In the early 21st century women were not only permitted but expected to have paid jobs, and to support themselves and their children if they needed to.
 They also continued to do most of the unpaid work.

 Many occupations were still done mainly by men or by women, and those done by women were paid substantially less.
 The gender pay gap (the difference in the median hourly earnings of women and men in full-time and part-time paid work) reduced between 1998 and 2012 from 16.3% to 9.1%, but rose to 12% in 2016.
-Only 20% of the gender pay gap could be explained by differences in education or training between women and men or the occupations and industries in which they work.
-The Ministry for Women has argued that the rest of the difference is due to unexplained causes such as behavior, attitudes and biases.
-They argue that the gap can only be reduced by collective action from a range of participants including workers, employers, careers advisors, business leaders and employer groups, and the government.
+Only 20% of the gender pay gap can be explained by differences in education or training between women and men or the occupations and industries in which they work.
+The Ministry for Women has argued that the rest of the difference is due to unexplained causes such as behaviour, attitudes and biases.
+They argue that the gap can be reduced only by collective action from a range of participants, including workers, employers, careers advisors, business leaders and employer groups, and the government.

 In November 2016 the government announced that it would accept the recommendations of a Joint Working Party on Pay Equity and introduce legislation in 2017 that would enable women to negotiate pay equity claims with their employers, using the framework of the Employment Relations Act 2000.
 The Employment (Pay Equity and Equal Pay) Bill was introduced in August 2017, but withdrawn from Parliament after a change of government in October 2017.
 In 2018 the Labour/New Zealand First Coalition government was planning new legislation to facilitate pay equity claims.